 3. Possible Dangerous Recommendations

 I am not up on the practices of Be Young, but I know YL and doTERRA both have a heavy emphasis on internal use of essential oils.
 I wasn't too concerned about this at first, but as I've learned more I have gotten more worried about this.

 Both recommend internal use of oils liberally, with doTERRA even having a Slim and Sassy blend that they recommend taking internally numerous time per day, for a long period of time, in order to aid weight loss.
 There are protocols on the internet recommending internal use of grapefruit oils by YL reps in order to lose weight.

-I’ve used oils internally and felt that they were helpful (though the Slim and Sassy did nothing for me ), but I have been doing some re-thinking about this.
+I've used oils internally and felt that they were helpful (though the Slim and Sassy did nothing for me :-(), but I am changing my thinking on this.
 Oils are super potent.
 It takes about 16 pounds of peppermint leaves to make 1 ounce of peppermint oil.
 Wow.
 (Source)

 You really need to recognize that, when you use oils, you are using something super strong.
 The owner of one oil company told me that, when using oils internally, especially “hot oils” like: